-This describes with some precision exactly how Social Security accounting works, and why a lot of worries about Social Security's future are
+This essay describes with some precision exactly how Social Security accounting works, and why a lot of worries about Social Security's future are overblown.
+For this kind of funding, it is mistaken to believe there will be a future date upon which we suddenly run out of money.

 What most people do not understand is that a problem with future financing of Social Security cannot be solved by spending a lot of money now, before the money is actually needed.
-Money that is paid to social security recipients must always be collected very near the same time it is needed.
-I will soon explain why the economy requires that.
+Money that is paid to social security recipients is always collected very near the same time it is needed, often described as "pay as you go."
+This essay explains why.

-Here's a fantasy example which I hope illustrates the problem.
-In an economy suppose that in 2023 half the people decide to not work (temporarily take a one year retirement) in 2025.
-Assume GDP for this economy in 2023 is \$20T, in order to afford to do this the future retirees plan to work in 2024 twice as hard so they can save \$10T to pay for their short term retirement they're planning in 2025.
-The total GDP in 2024 is therefore \$20T + \$10T = \$30T.
-They put \$10T in a lock box to use in 2025.
+Here's a fantasy example which illustrates the problem of collecting a large amount of money and putting it into a lockbox for later use.
+In an economy suppose that in 2023 half the people decide take a one year retirement in 2025.
+In 2023 the total GDP was \$20T.
+To prepare for this they plan to work twice as hard in 2024 to put \$10T in a lockbox to pay for their short term retirement they're planning for in 2025.
+The total GDP in 2024 is \$30T: \$20T for stuff used in 2024 plus \$10T for savings to put in a lock box to use in 2025.
 Everyone is very happy, especially the Republicans who know they are being responsible by prudently saving the money they will need for their retirement.

-The 2024 surprise just before retirement Or maybe not so happy after all: In 2024 \$30T of goods were produced to provide that year's \$20T consumption plus \$10T saving for the following year.
-But only \$20T was available to pay for goods/services in 2024. \$30T worth of goods/services were produced while \$10T was placed in a lockbox.
-So only \$20T of goods/services were consumed.
+The 2024 surprise just before retirement Or maybe not so happy after all: In 2024 \$30T of goods were produced to provide that year's \$20T consumption plus \$10T savings for retirees the following year.
+But only \$20T of goods/services were consumed.
 Lots of goods piled up in inventory.
 Lots of food rotted.
 Service providers couldn't get enough customers, because 33% of the money they expected in pay went into a lockbox instead of their pay.
-This stuff could have been really helpful in 2025, but it was all produced too soon.
 Unhappy people.
 Deflation was rampant.

 Then 2025 had an opposite surprise when they tried to retire.
 Half the work force retires.
 They open the lockbox to get their \$10T to distribute it.
-To their dismay the entire GDP production was now only \$10T, because only half as many were working, but demand for goods and services was \$20T, of which \$10T was from workers and \$10T from saved money of retirees.
-Now there are people demanding \$20T of goods/services, but only \$10T of goods/services were produced.
-Instead of a surfeit of goods the year before, now a terrible shortage.
+To their dismay the entire GDP production was now only \$10T, because only half as many were working.
+Now people are demanding \$20T of goods/services, \$10T for those working and \$10T for retirees.
+But only \$10T of goods/services were produced.
+If only they had all that extra stuff last year they made but didn't need.
 Prices double because of lack of supply.
 People again very unhappy.
 Inflation was rampant.